Concurso de Cante Jondo: The professionals

 Statue of Pastora Pavón, at Alameda de Hércules, Sevilla.

-Active flamenco professionals were honored at the Concurso, although not eligible for prizes.
+Despite not being eligible for prizes, active flamenco professionals were honored at the Concurso.
 Among those especially acclaimed and invited as guests of honor and as judges [jurados]: the cantaora Pastora Pavón (La Niña de los Peines), the cantaor Manuel Torre, and the bailaora Juana la Macarrona.
 Especially esteemed was the cantaor Antonio Chacón, chosen as the presiding judge.
-These four were then each quite well known, estrellas of the flamenco world.
-Also chosen as a judge was the popular tocaor Amalio Cuenca, an impresario who managed a flamenco cafe in Paris.
+These four were then each very well known, estrellas of the flamenco world.
+The popular tocaor Amalio Cuenca was also chosen as a judge, who was an impresario who managed a flamenco cafe in Paris.
 Professionals came to the event from all regions of Spain and from abroad.

 During the Concurso fiesta some events of duende were remembered.
 Manuel Torre sang alegrías to palmas by local Gypsy women of the Sacromonte.
 To Pepe Cuéllar's guitar, es:María Amaya La Gazpacha sang bulerías and tarantas.
 Hired by the Concurso were three guitarists who for the occasion became a trio: José Cuéllar, Ramón Montoya, and the extraordinary :es:Manolo de Huelva.
 To their tocaores danced the elder maestra Juana la Macarrona, including por alegrías.
 Antonia Mercé la Argentina, after watching la Macarrona dance during the Concurso, later knelt down at her feet, took off her shoes, and carried them away!

 La Macarrona, at various moments during the Concurso, would famously cry out, "¡Lapoteosis! ¡Es lapoteosis!", her expression somewhat like crying "thunder strike!"
 At an early Concurso performance, while Antonio Chacón was singing accompanied by Ramón Montoya on guitar, a poorly dressed, elderly Gypsy woman who had been seen quietly weeping, rose to her feet, drew her head back, and began to dance the soleares with remarkable style and grace.
 She turned out to be La Golondrina, many decades earlier a famous bailaora.

 News of the event

 The Spanish press generally spoke in praise of the Concurso, in contrast to the depressing news of the Moroccan war then current.
 A Madrid magazine published soon after the event described the Concurso as "unforgettable", with its alternating displays of yearning, vehemence, superstition, or fervor, "a simple seduction of sound, rhythms linear in the flesh".
 About the audience it said:

-"The moon didn’t attend, but the place was swarming with gnomes, elves, and even diablos.
+"The moon didn't attend, but the place was swarming with gnomes, elves, and even diablos.
 A huge box-office hit.
 Not an empty seat.
 And it was a disciplined, cultured audience dominated by women, many of whom were wearing 1830 dresses, and others were in old trousers, and all of them with that poise which is the privilege of women from Granada.
 With fans, the crowd rumored and fluttered, unless suddenly a copla paralyzed them with its emotion... ."

 La Alhambra of Granada hailed the Concurso as "unas cuantas noches de brillantísima fiesta."
 In Madrid, press comments included the declaration: "Muy grande ha sido el éxito del Concurso."
 Nonetheless Manuel de Falla became dissatisfied.